rl1987/trickster.dev/tricksterblog/content/post/grayhat-twitch-chatbots.md

 After sending all these messages, we will be receiving and sending messages in IRC wire format.
 See RFC1459 and related RFCs for more details.

+You may notice that JSON payload contain SHA256 hash values.
+It is fine to reuse intercepted hash values in your code, as they don't seem to depend on any other parts of payload.

 The following code implement all the API flows we have discussed so far and provides a simple chat bot functionality: whenever it detects a string `!test`, it responds with hardcoded message.
 For the WebSocket part, we use `websocket_client` module from PIP.